micans/sylamer/README.md

   PostScript (sylamer.ps), text format (sylamer.txt) and as a UNIX manual page (troff format, sylamer.1).

-     sylamer --help or sylamer -h gives a synopsis of available options.
+  `sylamer --help or sylamer -h`

-  If you have questions or comments about this program please send a message to stijn at sanger dot ac dot uk .
+  gives a synopsis of available options.